 This website supports these collaborative efforts by acting as both a knowledge base and a communications portal.

-CAUDIT's mission is to enhance its member's ability as key strategic advisers on the use of information technology in higher education.
-To achieve its mission CAUDIT has focused its activities around the following strategic pillars:
+To achieve its purpose CAUDIT has focused its activities around the following strategic pillars:

 Professional Development and Sharing Knowledge

 CAUDIT encourages the adoption of best practice amongst members and the Higher Education community more broadly by facilitating knowledge sharing and by enabling members to access examples of policy and procedure from the membership through the CAUDIT repository.
 CAUDIT helps create the next generation of IT leaders through the CAUDIT Leadership Institute, CAUDIT Managers Programme and through other professional development opportunities.

 Engaging our Membership

 CAUDIT creates an environment whereby members and their staff can access information to support them in their role as IT Directors/CIOs.
 CAUDIT staff engage with members at a personal level and through Communities of Practice to promote effective client service.
 CAUDIT facilitates and fosters peer and professional support networks, assists regional Director/CIO groups and supports the CAUDIT alumni.